systemslab/popper-paper/main.md

 -->

 **Tools and services**: git, svn and mercurial are popular VCS tools.
-GitHub and BitBucket are a web-based Git repository hosting services.
+GitHub and BitBucket are web-based Git repository hosting services.
 They offer all of the distributed revision control and source code management (SCM) functionality of Git as well as adding their own features.
-They give new users the ability to look at the entire history of the authors' scientific method.
+They give new users the ability to look at the entire history of the authors' development process.

 ## Package Management

-Availability of code doesn't guarantee reproducibility of results [@collberg_repeatability_2015].
+Availability of code does not guarantee reproducibility of results [@collberg_repeatability_2015].
 The second main component on the OSS development model is the packaging of applications so that users don't have to.
 Software containers (e.g. Docker, OpenVZ or FreeBSD's jails)